 What is a material?
 Look at different materials and Introduce terms: repel, attract, poles, north pole, south What is magnetism?
 What a comparative and fair test is - pick on Can stick in books as prior discuss what the word friction means. pole, etc. Teach the difference between a magnet and previous lesson misconceptions based off lesson 1. learning.
-Talk about friction and everyday examples of Look at what magnets are - where do we see them in magnetic material. processes research and a second on research friction. everyday life?
+Talk about friction and everyday examples of Look at what magnets are - where do we see them in magnetic material.
+Teesh friction. everyday life?
 Look around the classroom - look at some magnetic Give a scenario and explain each variable and why.
-Teach Introduce the comparative and fair test - how do Go through what the chn find in their exploration (use materials and model this using the correct terms Constitution and complete contraction and anny. we conduct these types of enquiry. some magnets with different coloured poles - draw the and some some sylphone or simple sylphone question of why some are labelled and other aren't. and some groups and and a Does this mean that some have poles and others don't?
+Teach Introduce the comparative and fair test - how do Go through what the chn find in their exploration (use materials and model this using the correct terms we conduct these types of enquiry. some magnets with different coloured poles - draw the and using repel and attract. question of why some are labelled and other aren't.
+Does this mean that some have poles and others don't?
 Children to generate as many materials as they can Experiment with magnets.
 Carry out the experiment to see which materials are Pick the variables and how they will measure each think of in 2 minutes - popcorn it.
 Chn to look at different magnets and observe what they magnetic.
 Discuss how you will find this out.
 Discuss variable. see.
 Let them use the classroom and ask them to come what the chn will need to do and how they can Chn given different scenarios and in groups they Practice Children to conduct the experiment (use a ramp) to up with three things they know about magents from assess this.
 What if they use a really heavy object? must decide which variable is which and must assess the friction of each surface. exporing.
 Will that mean they need to alter their approach or explain to each other why (move around the not? groups).
 Conduct the enquiry.
 Infer the data and results.
 Draw a scientific image of different findings from Predict whether a material will be magnetic or not.
 After conducting the enquiry, conclude what their Which surface created the most friction?
 Why did scenarios (i.e. two north poles facing one another). data shows and why this pattern might be the case.
 Apply this occur?
-Chn to draw what is happening regarding attracting and Complete the sentence: I think some materials are Challenge: Why is friction an important force? repelling and how they would be able to alter this to attracted to magnet because allow the magnets to attract and repel.
-What would happen if a road's surface was made Are magnets always attracted to one another?
-What worked well and what I could improve - do it from glass?
-The big magnet is the strongest The horseshoe on post-it notes and share ideas with peers. because it can magnet is the strongest hecause it Moving forward, do a class strength and weakness store more magnetism attracts at both ends. for comparative and fair testing to determine what the class needs to focus on.
-You can't tell which the strongest magnet Reflect is without testing them.
-The circular magnet is the strongest because it attracts in every direction.
+Chn to draw what is happening regarding attracting and Complete the sentence: I think some materials are Challenge: Why is friction an important force? repelling and how they would be able to alter this to attracted to magnet because 4 allow the magnets to attract and repel.
+What would happen if a road's surface was made Are magnets always attracted to one another? \frown What worked well and what I could improve - do it from glass?
+The big magnet is the strongest The horseshoe on post-it notes and share ideas with peers. because it can store more decause it Moving forward, do a class strength and weakness magnetism attracts at both ends. for comparative and fair testing to determine what the class needs to focus on.
+You can't tell Deflect which the strongest magnet Reflect is without testing them. intercrutar magnet is the strongest because it attracts in every direction.
 WHAT DO YOU THINK?
 Do you agree with any of the pupils above?
 Explain the reasons for your choice.
 Complete as a class and small group discussion.
+End of block assessn nent: 1 1 1